John-H-Elliott/EMTH171-Bicycle-Analyse/README.md

 This project was about using **Euler's method** in terms of analysis of an electric bicycle and its distance over time.

-The code within the documentation differs from that within the [Code](Code/) folder represent different analysis of simulations of the bicycle.
+The code within the [Code](Code/) folder represent different analysis of simulations of the bicycle.

 ## How to Run